 Please click on the media page (in above menu) to see all the great news stories focused on DCIS overdiagnosis and overtreatment (including my story).

-After a year of feeling very alone and unsupported for “refusing” standard of care treatments for DCIS, I was thrilled to find Sandie Walters’ website “DCIS Without Rads.”
+After over a year of feeling very alone and unsupported for “refusing” standard of care treatments for DCIS, I was thrilled to find Sandie Walters’ website “DCIS Without Rads.”
 We became fast friends and created DCIS Redefined: Dilemmas, Choices & Integrative Solutions.
 This website provides valuable resources, studies and personal stories submitted by women with DCIS.
 Please join our Pro-active Breast Health Club to receive periodic articles via email.

 See below — Why DCIS 411? — my very 1st post in December 2011